robric/ha-cluster-with-mx/README.md

 ## Concretely

-An example below, where an engineer has 3 servers with 20 vcpu each and wants to emulate a Contrail HA cluster with MX GW and remote on several computes (testing/assessing things such as load balancing, redundancy, convergence, scale-out scenarios).
-Considering the amount of ressources, it is not possible to run such a complex design on a single compute, while networking make things complicated to operate at networking level (many virtual networks mapped to VLANs which have stickyness at fabric level).
+Let's start this introduction with a concrete example.
+An engineer has 3 servers with 20 vcpu each and wants to emulate a Contrail HA cluster with redundant MX GW, a remote PE and a few distinct computes (4) to test/assess things such as load balancing, redundancy, failure testings, convergence, scale-out scenarios, etc.

+Considering the amount of ressources, it is not possible to run such a complex design on a single compute (see the inventory of ressources below), while networking make things complicated to operate at networking level (many virtual networks mapped to VLANs which have stickyness at fabric level).

 ```
                                                           +------------------------------------+